sebastian-colomar/protech/upgrade/oc-adm/docs/02-mirror-validation.md

 ---

-### Openshift Cluster Logging operator
+### AKO operator provided by VMware (as an example of external provider operator)

-2.24.
-Ensure that all OpenShift Cluster Logging Pods, including the operator pods, are in Ready state in the `openshift-logging` namespace:
+2.27.
+Ensure that all AKO Pods, including the operator pods, are in Ready state in the `avi-system` namespace:
 - https://console-openshift-console.apps.hub.sebastian-colomar.com/k8s/ns/openshift-logging/pods

     ```
-    oc -n openshift-logging get po
+    oc -n avi-system get po

     ```

-2.25.
-Update the current custom catalog source of the `cluster-logging` to use the custom mirror catalog:
+2.28.
+Update the current custom catalog source of the `ako-operator` to use the custom mirror catalog:

-   ## WARNING
+   ### WARNING

    > Make sure that the **RELEASE** value is still the same as the cluster’s **original release**.
    >
    > **No upgrade must happen at this stage.**

    ```
-   NAMESPACE=openshift-logging
+   NAMESPACE=avi-system
-   pkg=cluster-logging
+   pkg=ako-operator

    ```
    ```